phosphor-icons/flutter/README.md

 All the icons has their thin, light, regular, bold and fill versions.

+## Example App

+You could see all the widgets with the example app.

+### Installing

+- Download the APK from releases page and install in your device

+### From source code

+- Clone the repo
+- Open directory example `cd example`
+- Run flutter `flutter run`

 ## Related Projects

 - [phosphor-react](https://github.com/phosphor-icons/phosphor-react) ▲ Phosphor icon component library for React